abdulsamad/peek-history/README.md

 - Delete specific or all History
 - Reopen Closed Tabs (Full Session)
 - Restore Sessions from Other Devices
-- Force certain URL to automatically open in Incognito tab
 - Can be fully controlled with keyboard

 ## ⌨ Keyboard Shortcuts